tgm-team/tgm/.github/CONTRIBUTING.md

 Note, that auxilary dependency groups can be synced by running `uv sync --group <group name>`.

-In general, any wheels published on [pypi](https://pypi.org/) can be directly added, making _uv_ a dropin replacement for _pip_.
+In general, any wheels published on [pypi](https://pypi.org/) can be directly added, making _uv_ a drop-in replacement for _pip_.
 For more complex use cases such as non-python dependencies, or installing specific package versions, consult the [uv documentation](https://docs.astral.sh/uv/).

 #### Activating the virtual environment